appgate/sdp-k8s-injector/README.md

 	--from-literal=meta-client-device-id=<UUID>
 ```

+Additionally, you must provide an Entitlement for this user on the controller:
+* Admin Policy/Entitlement to access Admin APi:
+  * `ALLOW TCP up to <HOSTNAME> - port 8443`
+* DNS Policy/Entitlement to resolve Admin API:
+  * DNS Configuration
+    * Match Domain: `<DOMAIN>`
+    * DNS Servers: `<DNS_SERVER_IP>`
+  * DNS Entitlement
+    * `ALLOW TCP up to <DNS_SERVER_IP> - port 53`
+    * `ALLOW UDP up to <DNS_SERVER_IP> - port 53`

+> Note: User for the meta-client can be the same user as the injector user

-After creating the secret and configmap, provide the name of these resources to the helm chart and set `sdp.metaClient.enabled=true`.
+After creating the secret/configmap and configuring the poliyc/entitlment on SDP, provide the name of these resources to the helm chart and set `sdp.metaClient.enabled=true`.

 ```yaml
 sdp: